 The precise reason that wound healing sometimes leads to keloid formation is not known yet but can be due to genetic influence.
 While most people never form keloids, others develop them after minor injuries, burns, insect bites and acne spots.
 Dark skinned people form keloids more easily than Caucasians.

-LM SKINCENTRE uses intralesional steroid injection to improve hypertrophic scar and keloid scar.
+Intralesional steroid injection can be used to improve hypertrophic scar and keloid scar.
 Steroid would help to absorb excessive collagen, while inhibiting the production of collagen.
 Patients need to inject once every three to four weeks for about half a year.
 It is suitable for patients who do not respond well to silicon gel sheet but may not be suitable if the scar area is too large for injection.
 This method has a shorter treatment time and is very effective with a success rate of 80%.